• Skip to primary navigation

 Complete list of ingredients and amounts can be found in the recipe card below.

-• Cheerios – Regular, plain cheerios are perfect for this recipe, although if you have some extra multigrain or honey nut Cheerios you could use those too.
+• Cheerios – Regular, plain Cheerios are perfect for this recipe, although if you have some extra multigrain or honey nut Cheerios you could use those too.
 You need about 3 cups of cereal.

 • Honey – Honey adds sweetness to these bars and helps hold the cereal together.